 Open source and self-hosted software foundations.

-Eldwick Software supports teams that value transparent, inspectable, self-hosted software and public tooling.
+Eldwick Software supports teams that want transparent, inspectable, self-hosted software and public tooling without leaving users to guess how the project works.

 Self-hosted release paths

-Docker-based deployments, versioned releases, backups, restore paths, and docs that make running the software realistic.
+Docker-based deployments, versioned releases, backups, restore paths, update guidance, and docs that make running the software realistic.

 Public developer surfaces

-SDKs, integration packages, API documentation, release notes, examples, and supportable contribution paths.
+SDKs, integration packages, API documentation, release notes, examples, and contribution paths that help developers understand where to begin.

 Project boundaries

-Licensing, brand boundaries, documentation, contribution models, and governance that keep the project understandable.
+Licensing, brand boundaries, documentation, contribution models, and governance that keep the project understandable after it leaves the private repo.

 Examples of the open source foundations we build around.